valesken/valesken.github.io/src/posts/post_1.md

 Hello and welcome!

-Many people have been asking how to follow along as Alexa and I travel around the world.
+Some people have been asking how to follow along as Alexa and I travel around the world.
 Well, this is it!
 This blog is where I'll capture some of our travel stories (and struggles).
 I'll probably also write a bit about being a software engineer on the road and my thoughts on writing, because that's part of who I am.